Thinner, Lighter & Recycled - Sustainability the new normal

 For more information, please visit: www.rehau.com

-Sustainability is something we hold close to heart at Spaljisten.
-This work will never come to an end, we will just aim higher and work for more innovative solutions to reach the next level.
+Sustainability is close to our hearts at Spaljisten – a work that never ends.
+We aim higher and work for more innovative solutions to reach the next level in our production.